-Boot Lock Release
+Boot Release

-To open the boot the vehicle must be off or the gear lever must be in P (Park).
+To open the boot, the vehicle must be off or the gear lever must be in P (Park).

-- Press on the driver door.

-- Press ← HOLD on the RKE transmitter.

-- Press the touch pad on the rear of the boot above the number plate when all doors are unlocked.
+- Press an the driver door. - Press twice quickly on the Remote Keyless Entry (RKE) transmitter. - Press the touch pad on the rear of the boot above the number plate when all doors are unlocked.

-If equipped with Keyless Access, the boot may also be opened while the vehicle is locked by pressing the touch pad on the rear of the boot above the number plate while the RKE transmitter is within 1 m (3 ft) of the rear of the vehicle.
+The boot can be opened while the vehicle is locked by pressing the touch pad above the number plate while the RKE transmitter is within 1 m (3 ft) of the rear of the vehicle.
+See Remote Keyless Entry (RKE) System Operation on page 2-2.